 Bias In Artificial Intelligence Is A Human-made Problem

 However, AI bias is not always a consequence of limited training data.
 To a certain extent, all humans carry (un)conscious biases and behave accordingly.
 Thereby our human biases find their way into the historical data that is used to train algorithms – and thus it is not surprising that they get picked up by machine learning models.
-An example for this is Amazon’s recruiting algorithm that learned that – historically – the majority of technical roles was filled by males and thus penalized a resume if it included the word “women”.
+An example for this was at one point Amazon’s recruiting algorithm that learned that – historically – the majority of technical roles was filled by males and thus penalized a resume if it included the word “women”.
 Or Google’s discriminatory job ads algorithm that disproportionately showed high-paying job ads to men but not to women.

 Another example comes from the U.S. health care system where AI is deployed to guide healthcare decisions.
 A study found that a widely used algorithm discriminated against black people by estimating the level of care that is needed based on health costs.
 Due to the fact that more money is spent on white patients, the algorithm concluded that black patients are healthier and don’t require the same amount of extra care.